Bridge-Depth Characterizes which Structural Parameterizations of Vertex Cover Admit a Polynomial Kernel: Kernelization for modulators to bounded bridge-depth

 The degree-bound of the kernel size bound of Theorem~\ref{thm:kernel:is} is exponential in~$c$.
 This is known to be unavoidable.
-This can be proven directly from the fact that graphs of bridge-depth~$c$ have minimal blocking sets of size~$2^c$ and are closed under disjoint union.
-Alternatively, an explicit lower bound is given in the literature~\cite[Thm.~2]{JansenP18} which shows that \textsc{Vertex Cover} parameterized by a tree-depth-$c$ modulator~$X$ does not have a kernel with~$(|X|^{2^{c-4} - \varepsilon})$ bits for any~$\varepsilon > 0$, unless \containment.
-Since~$\bd(G) \leq \td(G)$ for all graphs, the same lower bound holds for bridge-depth.
+Indeed, this can be proven directly from the fact that graphs of bridge-depth~$c$ have minimal blocking sets of size~$2^c$ and are closed under disjoint union.
+Alternatively, an explicit lower bound is given in the literature~\cite[Thm.~2]{JansenP18} that shows that \textsc{Vertex Cover} parameterized by a tree-depth-$c$ modulator~$X$ does not admit a kernel with~$(|X|^{2^{c-4} - \varepsilon})$ bits for any~$\varepsilon > 0$, unless \containment.
+Since~$\bd(G) \leq \td(G)$ for every graph $G$, the same lower bound holds for bridge-depth.

 Theorem~\ref{thm:kernel:is}, together with the equivalence between \textsc{Independent Set} and \textsc{Vertex Cover} for structural parameterizations discussed in Section~\ref{sec:preliminaries}, proves the first implication of Theorem~\ref{thm:characterization}.
 Indeed, given a graph $G \in \F$ with bounded bridge-depth, Algorithm~\ref{algo:kernel} will provide an equivalent instance $(G',X',k')$ of \pb of size $\O_c(|X|^{2^{f(c)}})$.
 As $G'[V(G') \setminus X']$ may not belong to $\F$, we move the entire graph to the modulator and say that $(G',V(G'),k')$ is an equivalent instance with $G'[V(G') \setminus X'] = \emptyset \in \F$.